 - Completing a defensive driving course

 A word about that last one.
 Many people think that defensive driving is just for ticket dismissal.
-While dismissing a ticket will prevent insurance costs going up completing a defensive driving course will very often make those costs go down.
-I talked to a woman recently who had received a ticket and once she discovered the insurance savings taking defensive driving offered her, she invited her husband and teenaged son to join her in taking the course.
+While dismissing a ticket will prevent insurance costs from going up, completing a defensive driving course will very often make those costs go down.
+I talked to a woman recently who had received a ticket.
+Once she discovered the insurance savings taking defensive driving offered her, she invited her husband and teenage son to join her in taking the course.
 The net savings on their family insurance was roughly equivalent to all of them earning about $150 each to take the course.

 You Shopped for the Car, You Should Shop to Keep It Covered